A browser must know what character sets (character encoding) to use. It is required to show the HTML page correctly.

 UTF-8 is the default character encoding for HTML5.
 However, it was used to be different.
 ASCII was the character set before it.
 And the ISO-8859-1 was the default character set from HTML 2.0 till HTML 4.01.

-But there were still problems with encoding and when UTF-8 came along with HTML5 and XML, many problems were solved.
+But there were still problems with encoding, and when UTF-8 came along with HTML5 and XML, many issues were solved.

 Let's see more details about character sets.